jjsemaan/paraBIMkidsProject/README.md

 * Instructors' biographies can be added on a separate page.
 * A future addition should include resoures and sample gaming codes developed by students.
 * A login feature should be added for students to access resources.

+### Technology

+> HTML (Hyper Text Markup Language) <br> Used for creating the structure and content of web pages, providing a framework for organising code for a website.

+> CSS (Cascading Style Sheets) <br> Commonly used to define the visual appearance and layout of web pages, including colors, fonts, spacing, and positioning.

+> JavaScript <br> A versatile programming language that adds interactivity and dynamic functionality to websites.

+> IDE Codeanywhere (Integrated Development Environment) <br> An online IDE that allows developers to code, collaborate, and deploy their projects provided an internet connection.

+> Git <br> A version control system that provides both a command-line interface (CLI) and a graphical user interface (GUI) for managing and interacting with repositories.
+> Font Awesome <br> A popular icon library and toolkit that provides a wide range of scalable vector icons that can be easily customised and used in web development projects.

+> Google Maps API <br> A tool that allows developers to integrate interactive google maps into their applications.

+> Microsoft Designer <br> A user interface design tool that helps create visually appealing and intuitive images and photos.